Randy Hultgren: Banking

 On March 6, 2018, the House passed without opposition H.R.
 4725, the Community Bank Reporting Relief Act, sponsored by Hultgren and two other Members of Congress.
 The law simplifies reporting requirements for community banks.
-“The role of smaller financial institutions is especially important in more rural areas, such as my district, where larger banks tend to not have as many branches”, Hultgren said.
+“The role of smaller financial institutions is especially important in more rural areas, such as my district, where larger banks tend to not have as many branches”, said Hultgren.

 Corporations

-Hultgren was a vocal opponent of the Dodd–Frank Wall Street Reform and Consumer Protection Act, which created new financial regulations after the financial crisis.
+Hultgren was a vocal opponent of the Dodd–Frank Wall Street Reform and Consumer Protection Act, which created new financial regulations after the 2008 financial crisis.
 He called Dodd-Frank "flawed" and introduced Republican-backed legislation to end it.
 Hultgren supported the Financial CHOICE Act, another Republican-backed bill to dismantle Dodd-Frank; the legislation would have eliminated the Treasury Department's Office of Financial Research, killed the Volcker Rule (which bars certain banks from particular risky trades); killed the Orderly Liquidation Authority (which allows the federal government to shut down failing banks that post a systemic risk to the economy); and removed a provision imposing greater oversight on "systemically important financial institutions."
 Hultgren introduced the Swaps Regulatory Improvement Act into the House in March 2013; the bill would have rolled back Dodd-Frank regulations and expand banks' authority to use swaps to hedging risk.
-The bill passed the House but not the Senate, and did not become law.
+The bill passed the House but not the Senate and did not become law.

 Hultgren was a strong advocate of municipal finance and tax-exempt municipal bonds.
 In 2013 he joined with fellow U.S. Representative Dutch Ruppersberger (D-MD) in securing the signatures of 137 House Republicans and Democrats in a letter urging congressional leaders to "reject any proposal to cap or eliminate the deduction on tax-exempt municipal bonds used to finance the vast majority of infrastructure projects in America’s communities."
 The two circulated a similar letter in 2015 and formed the Municipal Finance Caucus in 2016.